 "Without faith life is meaningless".
 Just keep trying”!
 And never give up, never give in".

 2017 Donyale released her dance hit single "Overdose" written by Robert A. Curry, Micheal Macon & Shannon Lee which was released through her own independent label JesNik Entertainment Group, which rose up the dance charts and in 2019 the release of new single "Back dat Booty" ft.
-Tha Party King & produced by Stephen Beckham is made a grand entrance into the Southern Soul music community which was followed up by the new woman anthem song "Spend My Money" released written by herself, Earnest Bell & produced by award winning Ronald Jefferson of Slacktraxx Productions, which is rising up the charts and will have everyone on the dance floor sliding to for years to come!
+Tha Party King & produced by Stephen Beckham made a grand entrance into the Southern Soul music community which was followed up by the new woman anthem song "Spend My Money" written by Donyale Renee, Earnest Bell & produced by award winning Ronald Jefferson of Slacktraxx Productions, which quickly rose up the charts and will have everyone on the dance floor sliding to for years to come!
 (2020) She received the Black Music Association Award (BMA’s) as Houston Female Artist of the Year and in (2022) She also received the award for Southern Soul Female Artist of the Year from The National Radio and Records Award along with a Proclamation from the City of Atlanta!

 Donyale's vocal charisma can be as smooth as Diana Ross, clear as Denise Williams, as powerful as Whitney Houston or Celine Dion, dynamic as Beyonce' strong as Tina Turner, and as soulful as the late great Aretha Franklin and Natalie Cole.
 But before it's all over many will be compared to Donyale Renee.